 - Amara Raja Batteries and Exide Industries each have 30% market share in this industry in India.
-In this industry, 60%-65% of the market share is of the organized players and the rest 35%-40% is of the unorganized players.
+In the battery market in India, 60%-65% of the market share is of the organised players and the rest 35%-40% is of the unorganised players.

-- Earlier, there was a difference of 30% in the prices of batteries between organized and unorganized players.
+- Earlier, there was a difference of 30% in the prices of batteries between organised and unorganised players.
 But post GST, this difference has come down to 10%-15%.
-After the implementation of GST, the unorganized players faced a lot of problems.
-But in the long run this good, as now the reporting of their business will be done more accurately and properly because of GST implementation.
+After the implementation of GST, the unorganised players faced a lot of problems.
+But in the long run this is good, as now the reporting of their business will be done more accurately and properly because of GST implementation.

-- Thus, the organized players have a lot of scope to increase their market share and reduce that of unorganized players.
-This is the first opportunities these 2 companies have.
+- Thus, the organised players have a lot of scope to increase their market share and reduce that of unorganised players.
+This is the first opportunity these 2 companies have.

 Thus, this new e-vehicles market looks like a major opportunity which can be grabbed by these 2 companies.

-- Both the companies have started their preparations for this market.
+- Both Amara Raja Batteries & Exide industrial batteries have started their preparations for this market.
 These companies too have R&D running at great speeds to benefit from this market.

 - For this, Exide Industries has found a foreign partner to help them out.
 Amara Raja Batteries already has foreign partner.
 Johnson Controls hold 26% stake in the company.
 Johnson Controls have the uniqueness to provide technology support and gain stake in the company.

 - Hence, Amara Raja Batteries have an advantage here from the technology side.
-This so because their partner is also specialized in the same industry.
+This is because their partner is also specialised in the same industry.

 - The Amara Raja Group was formed in 1985.
 But the batteries division (Amara Raja Batteries Ltd.) was actually started in 1989.